 Solutions built using the Mindjet 11 for Windows API fall into two main areas:

+Mindjet for Windows API

 In-house applications, where you develop an extension or special purpose function for use by your organization.
 For example, you may develop a tool that supports a proprietary business process.
 This could be delivered by an external consultant, or you may have in-house IT resources who can take this on.
 There is usually a tight coupling between the designers and the users, and frequent changes in the specification are common.
 The number of environments and configurations supported can be controlled, and some “rough edges” can be tolerated if the audience is a trusted one.
 Licensing and security are not usually an issue.

 Published applications, where you develop an extension and publish it for use outside your organization.
 This is a very different environment as many of the factors are outside your control, but with a platform user base approaching 2 million users, there are many opportunities for vertical market applications of Mindjet 11 for Windows.
 Security, trial ü licensing, localization, support and packaging are all factors that need to be considered when delivering a product as opposed to a project.
 Entry level costs and learning curves can be high for users who are not already Mindjet 11 users, so consulting organizations are often better placed to deploy into green field sites than software developers or resellers.
 An existing Mindjet 11 user base is a better starting point.